StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2018-11-10-first_workshop.md

-As the aim of this project is to share our knowledge with the public, we will organize two-day "DNA extraction, sequencing and data analysis" workshops, one in March at a local biotechnology high school, and one in July for a larger audience.
+As the aim of this project is to share our knowledge with the public, we will organize two-day "DNA extraction, sequencing and data analysis" workshops, one at a local biotechnology high school, and one for a larger audience.